radthoc/fizz-buzz-100/README.md

 # FizzBuzz

-Exercise to print the numbers from 1 to 100.
+Print the numbers from 1 to 100.

 ###Rules